 Then enter the name of the connection in the 'Connection name' field, and in the 'Server Address' field, enter the domain name or IP address of the PPTP server.
 In the 'Username' and 'Password' fields, specify the account's data that is allowed to access the local network via PPTP.

-To configure the IP settings, work schedule or the interface through which the connection should work, click 'Show advanced settings'.
+Click 'Show advanced settings' to configure the IP settings, work schedule, or the interface through which the connection should work.

 Once the connection is established, put the switch in the 'On' state.